AxdeKlerk/Praise-The-Loud/Testing.md

 - [x] Added input fields for Facebook and Instagram links

 **Notes**
-Initial Cloudinary image uploads failed due to incorrect environment variable setup.
+Initial *Cloudinary* image uploads failed due to incorrect environment variable setup.
 This was resolved by configuring *'env.py'* and using *'CloudinaryField'* in the model.
-Also ran into an issue where the JS for delete confirmation didn't work due to broken static file paths — this was fixed by correcting the path with *'{% static %}'* and ensuring static files were served via *'urls.py'*.
+Also ran into an issue where the *JS* for delete confirmation didn't work due to broken static file paths — this was fixed by correcting the path with *'{% static %}'* and ensuring static files were served via *'urls.py'*.

+#### 9.1.1.2 What Was Tested

-**9.1.1.2** As a **fan**, I can **view consistent and clearly styled password instructions** so that **I feel confident when setting up my account and know exactly what is required**.
+As a **fan**, I can **view consistent and clearly styled password instructions** so that **I feel confident when setting up my account and know exactly what is required**.

 **Acceptance Criteria 5: Password help text styling**

-- [x] The password help text appears using Django’s default validation messages
+- [x] The password help text appears using *Django*’s default validation messages
-- [x] Bullet points are removed using CSS without modifying Django’s logic
+- [x] Bullet points are removed using *CSS* without modifying *Django*’s logic
 - [x] The spacing between the password input and help text matches the spacing on other fields
 - [x] Help text is styled to match the form's colour scheme and font
 - [x] No unwanted margin or list styling appears in the final rendered form
 - [x] All password validation rules still apply on form submission

-Tasks Completed
+**Tasks Completed**

-- [x] Reverted from using CustomUserCreationForm to Django’s built-in UserCreationForm
+- [x] Reverted from using *CustomUserCreationForm* to *Django*’s built-in *UserCreationForm*
-- [x] Applied CSS to style and space .helptext and remove list bullets
+- [x] Applied *CSS* to style and space .helptext and remove list bullets
 - [x] Tested signup page to ensure visual consistency and validator functionality remained intact

 **Notes**
-Originally attempted to override the password help text using a custom form and <p> tags for cleaner output.
-This was rolled back to preserve Django’s default behavior and reduce complexity, relying instead on CSS for full visual control.
+Originally attempted to override the password help text using a custom form and *p* tags for cleaner output.
+This was rolled back to preserve *Django*’s default behavior and reduce complexity, relying instead on *CSS* for full visual control.

-**Screenshots**

-##### 9.1.2 What Was Tested
+#### 9.1.2 What Was Tested

 This user story covers the ability for fans to edit or delete their profile, including image updates and confirmation before deletion.